haanaj/calculator-project/README.md

 I found this tutorial on this [website](https://www.makeuseof.com/tag/beginner-programming-projects/).
 This website has lots of great projects for coders who are just starting off.

+While the tutorial goes through how to build a basic calculator, it didn't have any CSS.
+I added my own CSS to my calculator to make it look a little more nicer!

 Thanks!